kaust-vislab/Inshimtu-basic/README.md

 To demonstrate, copy the data files into the input directory (to simulate their creation via simulation):

 ```
-unalias cp
+# \cp is equivalent to unaliased cp
-cp -v build/original/*.vti build/testing/
+\cp -v build/original/*.vti build/testing/
 touch build/testing.done
 ```

-Post-Conntection: While the file creation (copying) is being performed, do the following in ParaView:
+Post-Connection: While the file creation (copying) is being performed, do the following in ParaView:

 * Toggle Disclosure rectangle on catalyst/PVTrivialProducer1 source in Pipeline Browser to view data.
 * Click Apply button for Extract:PVTrivialProducer1 filter.